We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Williminal +0 points · about 5 years ago Original Poster
+Williminal +0 points · over 5 years ago Original Poster

 I recently did a sleep study which revealed I have moderate OSA, with an ahi of 19.
 All obstructive apnea occurred within rem sleep.
 The thing I don't understand is that my lowest sa02 for the night was 93% and the average was 95.7%.
 The Sa02 literally never dipped below 90 despite several OAs?
 Does this even make sense?
 Or does it indicate a problem with the test results?